Component 3: Self-regulation

 • Continue to use physical ways of expressing themselves when their feelings are intense (e.g., throwing things, pounding)

-• Control strong emotions most of the time in an appropriate manner
+• React appropriately to strong emotions most of the time

 • Persist at a difficult task with decreasing amounts of frustration